RockNRui/Common-Damage-Library/README.md

 Drag & drop the datapack into your world's datapacks folder and reload/enable it.

+To uninstall the datapack, run `/function cd:sys/uninstall` and delete the datapack from your world's datapacks folder.
+Then `/reload` and the uninstallation is complete.
+Make sure you do not run this command before the datapack is gone, else the system will simply re-install itself!

 Important note: This datapack forceloads a chunk at (/tp @s 4206861 1 4206888 90 0) to store the iron golems used for custom damage.
 Be careful not to unload this.

 # Pre-made Examples